Texas Tech University

 b.
 There shall be no retaliation against any complainant who makes a good faith report or complaint under this policy.

-2. Cooperation with Research Misconduct Proceedings
+2. Cooperation with Misconduct Proceedings

-3. Inquiry
+3. Assessment

-b.
+a.
 An inquiry shall consist of information gathering and initial fact finding to determine whether an allegation of misconduct warrants an investigation.
 No presumption that misconduct occurred is created if the RIO determines that an investigation is warranted.
 Inquiry procedures will be determined by the circumstances of the allegations, but shall include notification of the individual against whom the allegation is made.
 The inquiry shall be completed within 60 days after receipt of the allegation.
-Any extension of this period will be based on good cause, approved in advance by the VPR, and recorded in the inquiry file.
+Any extension of this period will be based on good cause, approved in advance by the Deciding Official, and recorded in the inquiry file.

 c.
-As a part of the inquiry, the RIO shall take appropriate action to preserve original research records and materials and all documents relevant to the inquiry.
-If appropriate, the RIO shall take interim administrative actions to protect federal funds and ensure that the purposes of the grant or contract are being carried out.
+If appropriate, the RIO shall take interim administrative actions to protect federal or other sponsor funds and ensure that the purposes of the grant or contract are carried out.

 d.
 All persons involved in the inquiry shall make diligent efforts to protect the identity of the complainant during the inquiry phase.
 If the process reaches the investigative phase, the right of the respondent to confront the complainant may require that the identity of the complainant be revealed.
 There shall be no retaliation against a complainant for his/her good faith allegation of misconduct.

-4. Investigation
+5. Investigation

 • Explore in detail the allegations;